Register a GCP environment from CDP UI

 For information on required ports, see Firewall rules.

-SSH Settings New SSH public key Upload a public key directly from your computer.
+SSH Settings New SSH public key (Required) Upload a public key directly from your computer.

 Note: CDP does not use this SSH key.
 The matching private key can be used by your CDP administrator for root-level access to the instances provisioned for the Data Lake and Data Hub.